- Anhydrous ammonia is free of water. In this form, it exists as a compressed gas or liquid.

 How Should You Safely Store Ammonia?

-Due to its explosion risk, store ammonia in a fire-rated chemical storage building.
-Regulators may require this depending on how far the ammonia storage location is from an occupied building.
+Due to its explosion risk, ammonia storage conditions should include a fire-rated chemical storage building.
+Your local fire official or Authority Having Jurisdiction (AHJ) may require this depending on how far the ammonia storage location is from an occupied building.

 Use an ammonia gas detector in the building to pick up the release of ammonia vapors.
 This will identify a leak and notify the relevant people via an alarm.
 Early detection enables a safe and timely response to resolve the leak.